google/WebFundamentals/src/content/en/fundamentals/design-and-ui/media/images.md

 For raster images, you also need to choose the right compression format, for example: `GIF`, `PNG`, `JPG`.

-**Raster images**, like photographs and other images which are represented as a grid of individual dots or pixels.
+**Raster images**, like photographs and other images, are represented as a grid of individual dots or pixels.
 Raster images typically come from a camera or scanner, or can be created in the browser with the `canvas` element.
-As the image size gets larger, the file size grows as well.
-When scaled larger than their original size, raster images get blurry as the browser needs to guess how to fill in the missing pixels.
+As the image size gets larger, so does the file size.
+When scaled larger than their original size, raster images become blurry because the browser needs to guess how to fill in the missing pixels.

-**Vector images**, such as logos and line art are be defined by a set of curves, lines, shapes and fill colors.
+**Vector images**, such as logos and line art, are defined by a set of curves, lines, shapes, and fill colors.
 Vector images are created with programs like Adobe Illustrator or Inkscape and saved to a vector format like [`SVG`](https://css-tricks.com/using-svg/).
-Because vector images are built on simple primitives, they can be scaled without any loss in quality without a change in file size.
+Because vector images are built on simple primitives, they can be scaled without any loss in quality or change in file size.

-When choosing the right format, it is important to consider both the origin of the image (raster or vector), and the content (colors, animation, text, etc).
+When choosing the appropriate format, it is important to consider both the origin of the image (raster or vector), and the content (colors, animation, text, etc).
-No one format will fit all image types and each has its own strengths and weaknesses.
+No one format fits all image types, and each has its own strengths and weaknesses.

-Start with these guidelines when choosing the right format:
+Start with these guidelines when choosing the appropriate format:

 * Use `JPG` for photographic images.
 * Use `SVG` for vector art and solid color graphics such as logos and line art.
-  If vector art is unavailable, try WebP or PNG.
+  If vector art is unavailable, try `WebP` or `PNG`.
 * Use `PNG` rather than `GIF` as it allows for more colors and offers better compression ratios.
-* For longer animations, consider using `<video>` which provide better image quality and gives the user control over playback.
+* For longer animations consider using `<video>`, which provides better image quality and gives the user control over playback.

 ### Reduce the file size

-Image file size can be considerably reduced by 'post-processing' them after saving.
-There are a number of tools for image compression – lossy and lossless, online, GUI, command line.
+You can reduce image file size considerably by "post-processing" the images after saving.
+There are a number of tools for image compression&mdash;lossy and lossless, online, GUI, command line.
 Where possible, it's best to try automating image optimization so that it's a first-class citizen in your workflow.

-Several tools are available that perform further, lossless compression on `JPG` and `PNG` files, with no effect on image quality.
+Several tools are available that perform further, lossless compression on `JPG` and `PNG` files with no effect on image quality.
 For `JPG`, try [jpegtran](http://jpegclub.org/) or [jpegoptim](http://freshmeat.net/projects/jpegoptim/) (available on Linux only;
 run with the --strip-all option).
 For `PNG`, try